FREQUENTLY ASKED QUESTIONS

 For most sessions you will usually find plenty of available seating.
 However, sessions featuring popular and well-known speakers often fill up to capacity.
 Other sessions that often include large numbers of attendees include the Main Stage and Feature Stage sessions and sessions that provide CE credits.
 To ensure a seat at a potentially popular session, we strongly advise arriving early.

-The fully-searchable APA 2024 program is now available.
-You may search the online program using divisions, keywords, index terms, session titles, session types, names of participants, and day.
+The fully-searchable APA 2026 program is available here.
+You may search the online program using divisions, keywords, session titles, session types, names of participants, and day.

-You can use the APA 2024 mobile app (launching in late spring) to access the program, create and download your personal itinerary to your mobile device, and reach out to other registrants.
+You can use the APA 2026 mobile app to access the program, create and download your personal itinerary to your mobile device, and reach out to other registrants.

-• What are the differences among the various types of sessions I see listed in the program?
+What are the differences between the various types of sessions I see listed in the program?

 Science Summits